hikikomori82/osifont/README.md

 ### Participate

 If you want to join the project, send me email to hikikomori82 at gmail dot com.
-If you want more characters, tell me which characters you need, I will add them.
+I am currently very busy with other projects to create new characters myself but if you create new characters I will add them.